Here are a few of our most popular questions. For more information, or if you need support, feel free to give us a call or email.

 If you choose to seek work in an existing salon after you finish training, you probably won't need to buy anything.
 If you choose to set up your own salon from home or commercially, we have Recommended Kit Lists for each module (available in the Files Tab of the Novice/Grads Facebook Group after you enrol) and offer product specials every day during class.

 To complete your Portfolio, which is done outside of class time, you will need access to product.
 If you set up your own salon, this will be easy.
 If you plan on working for someone else and therefore don't have any product of your own, don't worry.
-Every Tuesday, Wednesday and Thursday from 3-8pm, you are able to use our training studio for Portfolio work at a cost of $10 per day to cover product.
+We are here 10am-6pm Monday to Friday plus three evenings each fortnight until 8pm.
+During these hours you are able to use our training studio for Portfolio work at a cost of $10 per day to cover product.
+Space is limited so you do need to book in advance.

 There are 3 distributors of Artistic Nail Design products in New Zealand, including us, but we have a Price Match Guarantee - If you find any of our products available from authorised NZ distributors at a cheaper price, we'll permanently match the price.

 You are required to bring models to many lessons for the most realistic learning experience although we also work on each other occasionally.
-You can see exactly when models are required on the Course Planning Sheet found in the Novice/Grads Facebook Group.
+You can see exactly when models are required on the Course Planning Sheet for each Module, found in the Novice/Grads Facebook Group.

 It is your responsibility to ensure that the model has reasonable expectations about the service she will receive.
 Lessons are planned to give you plenty of time to practice but some application methods will be more difficult than others and in some cases you may not complete the full set.